 Discover safe, luxurious vacations with Inspirato.
 Create your free account to see all of our destinations and accommodations within the Inspirato Collection.

 San Miguel de Allende is a vibrant, historic city that is known for its colonial architecture, authentic cuisine, and art galleries.
-Stay in the heart of the city at the regal Casa Fuentes and enjoy an indoor-outdoor floor plan and panoramic city views from a rooftop deck.
-Nearby, Casa Lilia is a modern home with smart technology and also offers indoor-outdoor living.
+Stay in the heart of the city at the regal home of Casa Fuentes and enjoy an indoor-outdoor floor plan and panoramic city views from the rooftop deck.
+Nearby, Casa Lilia is a modern home with smart technology and boasts sweeping valley views from the primary bedroom and bathroom.

 The Rosewood San Miguel de Allende—named the “#1 Hotel in Mexico” by Condé Nast Traveler—is an upscale, Spanish colonial-inspired hotel surrounded by lush gardens.
-Zocalo Two-Bedroom and Aldama Five-Bedroom Residences both boast rooftop terraces with hot tubs and fire pits.
+The Zocalo Two-Bedroom and Aldama Five-Bedroom residences both boast rooftop terraces with hot tubs and fire pits.

 This is Mexico as you’ve never seen it.
 A bastion of colonial Spanish architecture 170 miles northwest of Mexico City, San Miguel de Allende’s historic center is a 64-square-block stretch of inviting cobblestone streets, colorful stucco structures, and alleyways filled with authentic Mexican wares.
 The 500-year-old city, designated a UNESCO World Heritage Site, will make you feel like you’ve stepped back in time—burros still traverse the cobblestone streets to deliver milk and firewood.
 Still, the city’s well-heeled crowd of artists, locals, and expats create a cosmopolitan feel, which you’ll experience while perusing galleries, jazz clubs, and bistros.